 To the Parents, Friends, Family, and Students of RCS,

 Welcome to a new year at Royalston Community School!
-The Faculty of RCS has spent a warm summer planning for new adventures, painting, and cleaning for a great beginning of school at the end of August!
+The Faculty of RCS has spent a warm summer planning for new adventures, painting, and cleaning for a great beginning of school at the end of August, even getting a mold cleanup services in Harrisburg PA for taking care of that part and for using this amazing commercial backpack vacuum that got me interested in buying one for myself.
 As always, we are all surprised at how quickly the summer flies by.

 For our new friends and families:

 We are so happy that you are either interested in joining us, or are joining us for the first time as some of our new kindergarten students will do in early September.

 First, a few things that you should know about RCS:

 We are a community of students, parents, friends, and staff who love our school and our school community.
 We love the land on which our school sits and we try to use every opportunity to be in nature and to study nature.
 We honor our recess time because it gives us a chance to experience social learning through active play outside.
 We have a school garden (thanks to Mrs. Hoegen and our families) which is planted, maintained, and harvested throughout late spring into fall.
 RCS has an abundance of bird feeders (thanks to Mr. Snell) which are stocked regularly.
 Our land features big rocks, fruit trees, and lots of flowers!
 We are presently working to fundraise an additional $10,000 to upgrade our playground.

 We have monthly all school meetings where each grade writes, and performs, a program about our selected themes.
 Last year, we featured positive character traits and attributes which were often linked with themes in social studies.
 This year, our theme is, “RCS, our place in the universe!”
 Each month a class is selected to write something and perform for the rest of the school community.
 Parents and friends are always welcome to help or to watch.